 Health professionals who successfully complete and meet all course requirements will be awarded a Certificate of Completion.

 Understanding Vaccines for Midwives- vaccination requirements during pregnancy and early childhood is an Australian College of Midwives CPD Recognised Course and has been allocated 20 CPD hours.

-On completion of the course all learners will be able to print a Record of Study that can be used as evidence for Continuing Professional Development.
+On completion of the course, all learners will be able to print a Record of Study that can be used to assist with claiming Continuing Professional Development.